quackle/quackle/README.md

 We are interested in `equity` of each rack.
 I got a few racks with a negative value — not sure why.
 I filtered them out from the big list (`python findNegativeLeaves.py`) and run `--mode=staticleaves` on them again.

 Now, these equity values are absolute so we want to average them.
-First filter the list into a "RACK VALUE" format (`python filterLeaves.py`) and take an average of all the racks (for Polish it's something like 30-40) and subtract it from each rack's equity to get a list of valid *rack value* estimations.
+First filter the list into a "RACK VALUE" format (`python filterLeaves.py`) and take an average of all the racks (for Polish it's something like 30-40) and subtract it from each rack's equity to get a list of valid *rack value* estimations. (`python calculateAverage.py`)

 The next step is to calculate the value of n<7 letter racks.
 I'll write a script to do this soon and post it here.